Guest Post by: Marc Lewis M.S.(c), CSCS, ACSM-CPT

 Second, the DUP method improves recovery while simultaneously allowing you to add total volume per week.
 This is critical since total volume (i.e. mechanical overload) is directly related to stimulating the necessary cellular signaling for the development of muscular hypertrophy.

 Third, DUP allows for an increased training frequency through the alternation of stimulus during a shorter period of time.
 As a result, you create a greater neuromuscular adaptation compared to the linear model (1, 2, 3).
+Increased training frequency is a powerful tool for increasing overall training volume while also allowing you to do shorter, more time sensitive workouts.

 Eric’s Note: In essence, you train heavy during one workout, like a heavy deadlifting session.